ctimmons/cs_wpf_property_generator/README.md

     outputfilename # Required, case-insensitive.
     c:\temp\properties.cs

+    usings
+    System.Xml
     ```

     Most of the sections should be self-explanatory.
 The `interfaces` section can contain either `IChangeTracking` or `INotifyPropertyChanged`, or both (case-insensitive).
 This controls the code generated for each property setter.
 You can leave the `interfaces` section empty, or remove it altogether, to just generate normal properties.

     The `properties` section contains one or more lines, each describing a property's type and name.
 Optionally, an "x" (case-insensitive) may be placed at the beginning of a property line to indicate the property implements IEnumerable.
 That affects a property setter's code generation for the `IChangeTracking` interface.

+    The generated code's `usings` statement includes `System`, `System.ComponentModel`, `System.Collections.Generic`, and `System.Linq`.
+If your code needs other namespaces, list those namespaces in the `usings` section of the configuration file (see example above).
+The utility filters out duplicate namespaces, so they won't cause an error.

     The `#` sign starts a comment.
 The `#` sign, and any text after it up to the end of the line, is ignored.